Youtini's Essential Six Books Every Star Wars Fan Should Read First

 Lost Stars by Claudia Gray

 Bonding over their love of flying, Thane and Ciena befriend each other at an early age.
 When they enroll in the Imperial Academy, it seems their dreams have finally come true.
 But as their relationship progresses from friends to perhaps something more, they find themselves developing radically divergent political and ideological differences.
 While Ciena clings ever more tightly to the Imperial mission of bringing order to the galaxy, Thane becomes increasingly disillusioned as he witnesses the Empire’s horrific tactics used to conquer worlds.
-As their relationship reaches a breaking point, Thane and Ciena must reconcile differences that have pushed them to opposite sides of the war if they are to keep their bond from being destroyed forever.

-We recommend Lost Stars as the number one best starting point for any fan looking to explore the EU.
-Set to the backdrop of the Original Trilogy’s most memorable battles, the era will feel immediately comfortable to newcomers while providing a beautiful story representative of the EU at large.
+We recommend Lost Stars as the number one best starting point for any fan looking to explore Star Wars books.
+Set to the backdrop of the Original Trilogy’s most memorable battles, the era will feel immediately comfortable to newcomers while providing a beautiful story representative of the Star Wars galaxy at large.
 In addition, the novel serves as an introduction to Claudia Gray’s excellent work in the Canon timeline.
-In short, Lost Stars is everything you could want in a Star Wars book.

 Darth Bane: Path of Destruction by Drew Karpyshyn

-Every great story needs a villain.
-And what would the Star Wars galaxy be without a menacing Sith Lord trying to conquer it?
-Drew Karpysyn takes us back a thousand years before the Clone Wars to tell the story of Darth Bane during the era of the Old Republic.
-As a Sith multitude struggle for power, Bane rises to revolt against their Order.
-Ever wonder where the Sith’s Rule of Two came from?
-You’ll find the answer in these very pages.
+Drew Karpyshyn takes us back a thousand years before the Clone Wars to tell the story of Darth Bane during the era of the Old Republic.
+As a Sith multitude struggle for power, Bane rises to revolt against their Order wielding ancient secrets of the dark side to conquer his own.

 Star Wars Episode III: Revenge of the Sith by Matthew Stover

-Star Wars Episode III: Revenge of the Sith cover
+Star Wars Episode III: Revenge of the Sith cover with Darth Vader against a fiery background.
+Anakin Skywalker and Obi-Wan Kenobi duel in the foreground

 From its first pages, Revenge of the Sith’s novelization throws the throttle wide open with a thrilling adaptation of the Prequel Trilogy’s final installment.
 Matthew Stover’s prose flows so beautifully, flourishing the film’s most iconic sequences and deeply characterizing its cast, that he completely sets a new standard for film novelizations.